Government provisions impacting businesses/employer protection responsibilities

 2. What responsibilities do we have towards our employees?

-As an employer, you have a duty of care to your employees in relation to health and safety and indeed this also applies towards other individuals, including workers/contractors and visitors to your premises.
+As an employer, you have a duty of care to your employees in relation to health and safety and indeed towards other individuals, including workers/contractors and visitors to your premises.
 UK health and safety legislation requires all employers to assess and review risks and to maintain an emergency procedures policy, should there be an event that creates a "serious and imminent danger to persons at work".
 Employers must communicate this policy to employees and provide appropriate training.
+All employers must abide by the regulations on workplace closures (see Question 1) in order to meet their health and safety obligations.

 The government has published guidance to assist different kinds of workplace in England to become "COVID-19 Secure" (see Question 9).
 The devolved administrations have published similar guidance for workplaces in their jurisdictions.